johndryan/thesis/Thesis Paper - Part III - Strategies.md

 How is the *value* of the individual emphasised and interpreted through social networking sites?
 The individual point of view, although it would seem to lie at the centre of this new social space, is not a priority of the inherent ideology; it is a means to an end.
 The true value of the individual lies not in their contribution, but in their market value.
 Although the apparent purpose of these tools may be expressed as social connection, empowering the individual through the ability to communicate, these institutions are first answerable to their shareholders and investors.
 The line connecting each node in the social network is *the (financial) bottom line*.

 > "Since the companies that create social media platforms make money from having as many users as possible visit them (they do so by serving ads, by selling data about usage to other companies, by selling add-on services, and so on), they have a direct interest in having users pour as much of their lives into these platforms as possible."
-(Manovich, 325)
+(Manovich, 2009, p 325)

 As Manovich describes, these networks are funded commercially, primarily through advertising and selling collated user information.
 The individual is commodified, literally, as their  data is analysed and packaged for advertisers.
 Earlier in Web history, bloggers began to use advertising to make money from their self-generated content; in the social media model, the network makes money from user-generated content.

 The free-market self who inhabits the social network, constructing and expressing themselves there, is constantly offered, through advertising, the opportunity to purchase a better self, upgrade their identity, and accessorise their lifestyle with select, relevant consumer products:

-> The con­sum­er fig­ures the pos­si­bil­i­ty of en­joy­ment prom­ised by neoliberalism.
+> The consumer figures the pos­si­bil­i­ty of en­joy­ment prom­ised by neoliberalism.
 Con­sump­tion pro­vides the ter­rain with­in which my iden­ti­ty, my lifestyle, can be con­structed, pur­chased, and made over.
 Yet con­sump­tion is more than a ter­rain—the con­sum­er is com­manded to en­joy, com­pelled by the im­pos­si­ble de­mand to do more, be more, have more, change more.
-(Dean)
+(Dean, 2009, 67)

 I consume, therefore I am.